How to Put On a Condom (Like a Boss)

 2. Dispose of Your Dude Fluid Correctly

-Don’t slingshot your used condom across the room or plop it in the trash.
 Make sure that those fluids won’t leak by wrapping your condom in a tissue and putting it carefully in a covered trash container.
 Semen attracts bugs and bacteria.
-You don’t want it getting all over the place.

-Oh, and don’t throw condoms into the toilet.
-They’ll plug your pipes, and you don’t want to have to explain that to your plumber.
+And don’t throw condoms into the toilet.
+They’ll plug your pipes.

 Most Popular Condoms